bayareagamedevs/policies/code_of_conduct.md

   * We expect that all members are currently, have been, or will become a game worker within the larger Bay Area, California.
     - Remote work for companies or projects in the Bay Area satisfies this criteria.
   * Use your full name for your profile.
 This is primarily to avoid confusion and abuse of anonymity.
+  * In order to foster a safe space for the workers and creatives that join BAGD, we are solidifying our mission statement that BAGD is for game developers and those working in the video game industry.
+As such, we will not be accepting applications from any individuals that champion generative AI, AI tools, AI scraping, or other methods that start from an AI-first development perspective.
   * Thread your conversations in any auto-add channels.
 This keeps channels clean, and messages easy to parse.
   * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
   * Exercise consideration and respect in your speech and actions.